← All claims

 2021 · J Headache Pain

-RCT supports moderate RCT: magnesium effective for migraine prophylaxis, comparable to sodium valproate.
+RCT supports low RCT: magnesium effective for migraine prophylaxis, comparable to sodium valproate.

 Koseoglu et al.